MEF-BDA503/pj18-elmasriomer/index.md

 ## WEEK 1 (Oct 3, 2018)
 ### Welcome to GitHub Pages
 You can use the [editor on GitHub](https://github.com/MEF-BDA503/pj18-elmasriomer/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
-### Jekyll Themes
-Your Pages site will use the layout and styles from the Jekyll Caymann theme you have selected in your [repository settings](https://github.com/MEF-BDA503/pj18-elmasriomer/settings).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.
-### Support or Contact
-Having trouble with Pages?
-Check out our [documentation](https://help.github.com/categories/github-pages-basics/)

 ## WEEK 2 (Oct 17, 2018)
 #### Assignment Week-2 Using R-markdown to publish html file (creating new files, then copy-paste action of HTML codes)